netdata/blog/content/posts/cmocka-testing.md

 SecondTechnique)`.
 Then, by altering the parameters, we can test the system with different values, access the `red` functionality, and control other aspects of the tested code.

-But, as you might have guessed based on the existince of this post, parametric unit tests are not supported by CMocka.
+But, as you might have guessed based on the existince of this post, parametric unit tests are not supported by cmocka.

 This hiccup meant we needed to figure out a way **set up testing on 1000s of variations of low-level HTTP messages without needing to spend months writing individual test cases**.